Switzerland is one fascinating masterpiece during the winter season with a fine blend of impeccable scenery and mesmerizing alps covered in snow.

 With clinks of church bells and Christmas carols resonating across the country, winter in Switzerland will make you feel like you are in a fairy tale.

 So whether you seek adrenaline down your spine or want to enjoy the shimmering alps, it doesn’t get better than Switzerland in winter.

 With temperatures dropping to about -1.9 °C (28.6 F) and weak sunlight lasting one or two hours in a few places, you must meticulously plan your trip to Switzerland to have a great holiday.

-Since you are visiting Switzerland during the winter, pack plenty of layers to avoid freezing to death (And I mean that literally).
+Since you are visiting Switzerland during the winter, our top tip is to pack plenty of layers to avoid freezing to death.

 Carry a warm jacket, and an extra one to act as an extra layer in case temperatures drop any further.
 Also, carry scarves, hats, gloves and waterproof boots to help you move through the snow.